 Welcome to Indian Naval Hydrographic Department

 The Indian Naval Hydrographic Department (INHD) functions under the Chief Hydrographer to the Government of India.
 The Department, being the nodal agency for Hydrographic surveys and Nautical charting in India, has a very well established organizational setup.
-INHD has eight indigenously built modern survey ships including one Catamaran Hull Survey Vessel (CHSV) fitted with state-of-the-art surveying equipment and a well established ‘National Institute of Hydrography’ which is the Centre for imparting training in Hydrography accredited by International Hydrographic Organisation for National and International trainees.
+INHD has seven indigenously built modern survey ships including one Catamaran Hull Survey Vessel (CHSV) fitted with state-of-the-art surveying equipment and a well established ‘National Institute of Hydrography’ which is the Centre for imparting training in Hydrography accredited by International Hydrographic Organisation for National and International trainees.

 Surveys are conducted in strict compliance with the ‘IHO standards for Hydrographic surveying (S-44)’.
 The department also pioneered in making official Electronic Navigational Charts (ENCs) for Indian waters.
 INHD is committed to capacity building in the Indian Ocean Region and conducts training for personnel from various countries.
 The department has also signed MoU with various countries for surveying their waters as part of international cooperation.

 The Chief Hydrographer to the Government of India is the NAVAREA VIII coordinator and is also the National Coordinator for NAVTEX services along Indian coast.